KevStatic/GWOC-Project/README.md

 ### Architecture

-- **Frontend:** Built using modern web technologies such as React.js for a dynamic and responsive user interface.
+- **Frontend:** Built using modern web technologies such as HTML, CSS and JS for a dynamic and responsive user interface.
-- **Backend:** Powered by Node.js and Express to handle server-side logic, API endpoints, and data management.
 - **Database:** FormSubmit utilized for customer user information and the studio interaction with customer.

 ### Pages